 Data quality is an important issue for most data teams.
 However, individuals don’t have the right data observability tools and processes they need to succeed.

-Here are the four key learnings from this survey:
+The four key learnings from this survey

 We only considered responses from people directly working with data (as a producer or a consumer).
 68% of respondents belong to a data team, while others interact with data in another role.

 Data quality & reliability is vital for data teams

 Data quality and reliability are top KPIs for data teams, followed by improving data accessibility, collaboration, and documentation.
 Data quality is often subject to issues outside of the team’s control or even awareness, yet it is a core metric that determines the team’s success.

 What’s top of mind for data teams?

 We asked respondents what goals and KPIs they are working toward.

 It appears as a stark difference from the general sentiment from even 2-3 years ago when inadequate infrastructure, slow query speed, and the challenges of data integration (collecting all data into a warehouse) seemed to occupy the minds of data professionals.

 More than 80% of respondents said that they regularly run into data quality issues.